-In 2001, Protection and Care of Families against HIV/AIDS (PACFA) was established – as a project under the Office of the First Lady - to mobilize resources desperately needed in the fight against HIV/AIDS.
-Through PACFA, we have given hope and renewed value to the lives of thousands of women traumatized by genocide and deliberately infected with HIV/AIDS.
-We have been committed to improving the quality of life for families affected by HIV/AIDS and providing health care to vulnerable groups.
+In 2001, Protection and Care of Families against HIV/AIDS (PACFA) was established as a project under the Office of the First Lady, to mobilize resources desperately needed in the fight against HIV/AIDS.
+This initiative primarily focused on providing a holistic approach for dignified lives of families, including women deliberately infected with HIV/AIDS during the Genocide against the Tutsi.

-Literally translated Imbuto means seed.
-A seed well planted, watered, nurtured and given all the necessary support successfully grows into a healthy plant – one that reaches high and stands tall.
-Imbuto Foundation envisions this for all its current initiatives and those in the future.
+Literally translated Imbuto means “seed”.
+A seed well planted, watered, nurtured and given all the necessary support successfully grows into a healthy plant; one that reaches high and stands tall.
+This vision shapes the Imbuto Foundation’s current initiatives and future projects.